| |

 Dante’s Inferno.
 The place was jammed

-with Filipino guerrillas questioning and just plan torturing other Filipinos
+with Filipino guerrillas questioning and just planning to torturing other

 These Makopilis were being knocked about and cut like you wouldn’t